 As a result of the COVID-19 pandemic, many individuals suddenly became unemployed without any warning.
 With many American families living paycheck to paycheck and having little money in savings, the sudden loss of a job can cause a personal financial crisis.
 You may be tempted to give up and simply stop paying some of your bills that might not cause any immediate problems, such as alimony, also known as spousal support.
 However, alimony is not an obligation that should be ignored.
-It is better to address your lack of alimony funds as soon as possible with a Charlotte family attorney.
+It is better to address your lack of alimony funds as soon as possible with an attorney.
 There are options available to you.

 Keep Paying While You Seek Help

 The loss of employment does not suddenly excuse you from alimony orders.
 If possible, talk to your ex-spouse and see if you can reach a mutual agreement about temporary changes to support because of your unemployment.
 If you are not able to do this or cannot come to an agreement, it is in your best interest to continue to pay alimony exactly as ordered while you work on possible solutions to your financial problems.
 Failing to pay alimony, no matter your own reasoning, can lead to penalties imposed by the court for failing to comply with your alimony order.

 One solution available that can help is a request to modify your alimony order.
 To relieve yourself of some financial burden and still comply with alimony orders, it is imperative that you act quickly and seek the advice of an experienced Charlotte family lawyer.